Best Case Interview Books: 18 Books Ranked (2026)

 The book focuses on teaching strategies rather than providing extensive practice cases.
 While there are examples throughout, candidates who want more practice material should supplement with The Ultimate Case Interview Workbook or free MBA casebooks.

 Bottom line: If you only buy one book, buy this one.
-If you don’t have much time, this book gives the best returns for your time.
-It teaches the most efficient way to learn case interviews and will save you hundreds of hours compared to other prep methods.
+Most readers finish it in one to two days, and it teaches the most efficient way to learn case interviews, saving you hundreds of hours compared to other prep methods.

 #2: The Ultimate Case Interview Workbook (Taylor Warfield)